IgniteUI/igniteui-docfx/en/components/categorychart_axis.md

 In the Category Chart control, an Axis provides base properties for specifying appearance of axis main lines, tickmarks, titles, and axis labels.

 By default, you do not need to explicitly set the labels.
-The Category Chart will use the first appropriate string property that it finds within the data you provided and will use that for the labels.
+The Category Chart will use the first appropriate string property that it finds within the data you provided and will explicitly set which property to use for the labels.

 <div class="divider"></div>